How accessible is this website?

 The website was published on 23 January 2021.

-The last evaluation was carried out on 13 November 2023.
-Read the report here
+The last evaluation was carried out on 27 June 2025.
+Read the report here (partly in Swedish)